pubmania/pubmania.github.io/_posts/2018-12-05-metabase-a-bi-solution-that-just-works.md

 Access your metabase using the subdomain url - *http:// metabase.yourdomain .com* and it should walk you through the initial configuration.
 If you do not want to add a database and just play with the tool, they have kindly provided a sample database.

-{: .notify--info}
+{: .notice--info}
-<i class="fas fa-info-circle"></i> It might be useful for you to create a "user" in your database that has "read only" access and then use that "user" when you configure metabase.
+It might be useful for you to create a "user" in your database that has "read only" access and then use that "user" when you configure metabase.
 Metabase will only ever need read access as it cannot be used to modify data in your database.

 # Enable SSL